PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_06_CrispDM.md

 sort: 15
 ---

-# Datalab 05: Conclusion and Referencing
+# Datalab 06: CRISP-DM

 We've now learned everything we needed to know in order to finish our first data science project.
 All that's left is writing the conclusion and referencing any sources you may have used, like the webpage of the SDG indicators where you got your data.
 Once you're finished, you can use the remainder of your time to brush up on your conference poster or revisit part of the analysis like data visualisation or interpretation.

 ## Learning Objectives
-1. write a conclusion;
-2. reference your sources;
-3. understand the CRISP-DM.
+1. understand the CRISP-DM.

 Please follow the links below to continue the class:
 0. Mock Assessment Recap: 0.5 hours